qiaowangli/Advanced-_TCGAIntegrator/README.md

-# Advanced_TCGAIntegrator

-## Welcome to the Advanced TCGAIntegrator.
+# Welcome to the Advanced TCGAIntegrator.

 This is an advanced TCGAIntegrator developed based on the [TCGAIntegrator link](https://github.com/cooperlab/TCGAIntegrator)